uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 ```

-Once that destroy is done, let's delete the base components
+Once that destroy is done, let's delete the base components.

 ## Destroy the base components